The 20 Best Tetralogy of Fallot Doctors Near Me in Maryland, US

 English

-Richard Ringel is a Pediatric Cardiologist in Baltimore, Maryland.
+Richard Ringel is a Pediatric Cardiologist practicing medicine in Baltimore, Maryland.
 Dr. Ringel is rated as a Distinguished provider by MediFind in the treatment of Tetralogy of Fallot.
-His top areas of expertise are Tetralogy of Fallot, Coarctation of the Aorta, Partial Atrioventricular Canal, Heart Valve Repair, and Angioplasty.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Tetralogy of Fallot, Coarctation of the Aorta, Atrioventricular Septal Defect, Heart Valve Repair, and Angioplasty.
+Dr. Ringel is board certified in American Board Of Pediatrics.

 Learn about our expert tiers